Jessica McClintock

 Jessica Gagnon McClintock (June 19, 1930 – February 16, 2021) was founder, President and CEO of Jessica McClintock, Inc., an American retail company based in San Francisco, California.
-She was a designer of formal dress gowns.
-In 2013, after 43 years in fashion, Jessica changed her business strategy from designing and company owned retail stores to a Jessica McClintock master brand model.
-Up to her death in 2021, she directed the overall direction and execution of her brand through leading category licensees.
+She was a designer of formalwear for women.
+In 2013, after 43 years in fashion, McClintock changed her business strategy from designing and company-owned retail stores to a master brand licensing model.
+Up to her death in 2021, she directed the overall direction and execution of her brand through manufacturer-licensees.

 Early life

 McClintock was born as Jessica Gagnon in Presque Isle, Maine on June 19, 1930.
 Growing up in the state of Maine, McClintock's father was a shoe salesman, and her mother was a beautician.
 When McClintock told her mother of her dream of designing dresses, her mother encouraged McClintock to use her creative side.
-Using skills she learned at an early age from her grandmother (artist Verna Hedrick) once she began her career, McClintock made a name in fashion quickly.
+Using skills she learned at an early age from her grandmother, an artist, once she began her career, McClintock made a name in fashion quickly.
 McClintock attended Boston University from 1947 to 1949.

 Personal life and death

 McClintock attended Boston University from 1947 to 1949.
-At age 19, McClintock quit Boston University to marry Al Staples, an engineering student at MIT.
+At age 19, McClintock quit her studies to marry Al Staples, an engineering student at MIT.
 Shortly after her marriage, McClintock obtained her Bachelor of Arts degree from San Jose State University in California.

 In 1963, Al Staples died in an automobile accident.
 This led to a second marriage, to airplane pilot Fred McClintock, who was a friend of her husband.
 This marriage shortly ended in a divorce in 1967.
 Jessica McClintock was a school teacher in Marblehead, Massachusetts, 1966–68 and Long Island, New York, 1968.
 After the divorce, McClintock and her son Scott moved to San Francisco, California.
 McClintock continued her career as a school teacher at Nimitz Elementary School in Sunnyvale, California, 1964–65 and 1968–69.

-For the last 20 years of her life, McClintock enjoyed sharing the fashion business with the niece who shared her namesake, Jessica (now Jessica Souza), and grand niece, Madelyn Souza, for whom she was encouraging a career in fashion when McClintock died of natural causes on February 16, 2021, aged 90, in San Francisco.
+On February 16, 2021, Jessica Mcclintock died at age 90.